X-iZhang/CCD/README.md

 - **CheXpert** — Large-scale dataset for chest X-ray interpretation.

 > [!NOTE]
+> To facilitate hands-on testing, we provide pre-processed test splits for **MIMIC-CXR**, **IU-Xray**, and **CheXpert Plus**, available on [Hugging Face Collections](https://huggingface.co/collections/X-iZhang/ccd-68b9f5db2f03525b465ee09c).

+> [!WARNING]
-> For evaluation, we provide pre-processed test splits for **MIMIC-CXR**, **IU-Xray**, and **CheXpert Plus**, available on [Hugging Face Collections](https://huggingface.co/collections/X-iZhang/ccd-68b9f5db2f03525b465ee09c).
-Please note that the image quality of these datasets has been compressed for efficient storage and sharing.
+> Carefully read the `READMEs`; Please note that the image quality of these datasets has been compressed for efficient storage and sharing.
+Use the original datasets for evaluation.

 ## 📊 Evaluation